Reach Center

 Get Involved

-Our REACH goes farther with you.
+Our Reach goes farther with you.
 If you're a health practitioner, scientist or a community member, learn how you can get involved.

-Why REACH
+Why Reach

 Firefighters stand on a smoldering hill surrounded by burnt trees

 Scientists have designed interventions that can reduce illness and death in the face of disasters.
-REACH brings together scientists with practitioners and community members to further develop, implement and evaluate these interventions.
+Reach brings together scientists with practitioners and community members to further develop, implement and evaluate these interventions.
 If implemented across communities, we believe these interventions have the potential to save lives and reduce suffering.

-REACH at UW
+Reach at UW

 Aerial view of University of Washington's red square facing Suzzallo Library